-If you have any suggestions, would like further information, or experience issues, please contact me.Disclaimer While due care has been taken to provide information as near real time (from the agencies) as possible, the information on this site is provided as general information only.
+Disclaimer While due care has been taken to provide information as near real time (from the agencies) as possible, the information on this site is provided as general information only.
 There are a range of factors which might impact the quality of the information, including, but not limited to patchy mobile coverage in the bush, equipment failures, bad code, or issues with data feeds.
-As such, the developers do not make any representations or warranty that the information is reliable, accurate, current, complete or fit for any purpose.
+As such, we do not make any representations or warranty that the information is reliable, accurate, current, complete or fit for any purpose.
 You should make your own enquiries and seek professional advice, as appropriate, before making any decisions based on information found on this site.
 We do not accept any responsibility for any loss or damage, however caused, which you may suffer in connection with or arising from the use of the information on this site.

-The bushfire warnings are sourced from all states and territories.
+The bushfire warnings are sourced from all Australian states and territories.
 They can appear as a highlighted area (a polygon), or a single flame symbol.
 The bushfire warning system includes:

 These are areas which have previously been burnt by fire.

 The hotspot colours are based on the energy output (e.g. radiant heat) measured in megawatts (MW), with red being the hottest.
-The edges/border of the circle representing recency, with the newer hotspots appearing more solid, and will fade over time.
+The edges/border of the circle represent recency, with the newer hotspots appearing more solid, and will fade over time.
 The radius is indicative of the resolution of the satellite's sensor, the smaller (350m radius) circles indicate a more precise position.
 One megawatt is the same output as 10 car engines.

 Yellow aircraft indicate a single fire fighting/observation aircraft.

-Whereas, grey denotes an aircraft which has not moved (or there is no data) for 5 minutes or more.
+Grey denotes an aircraft which has not moved (or there is no data) for 5 minutes or more.